- photo from icanhascheezburger

 I also think that cycles are good, I think they make you develop, how else would you have begun to reflect on this?"

 "- BIG THINGS: I check in on myself all the time.
 If there's something that consistently makes me happy, I structure my life around it, like making time for lindy hop and friends.
-Conversely, when I feel a general sense of unease, I pinpoint the source and then make a structural change to my life, like becoming vegetarian.
+Conversely, when I feel a general sense of unease, I pinpoint the source and then make a structural change to my life, like becoming vegetarian.- a dancer friend

 - LITTLE THINGS: I keep a focus on things that I would like to do more of, try to modify my habits to do them more, and then pat myself on the back when I do them.
 Positive visualization, as hokey as that might sound.
 Also hanging out with inspiring people, like you!
 Conversely, I remove things/people from my life when they're not worth my time or they stress me out.